chromium/chromium/docs/speed/binary_size/optimization_advice.md

      `onFinished(bool)`.
    * E.g. rather than have `onTextChanged()`, `onDateChanged()`, ..., have a single `onChanged()` that assumes everything changed.
- * Ensure unused code is optimized away by ProGuard / R8.
+ * Ensure unused code is optimized away by R8.
+   * See [here][proguard-build-doc] for more info on how Chrome uses ProGuard.
    * Add `@CheckDiscard` to methods or classes that you expect R8 to inline.
    * Add `@RemovableInRelease` to force a method to be a no-op when DCHECKs are disabled.
-   * See [here][proguard-build-doc] for more info on how Chrome uses ProGuard.
+   * Use [//third_party/r8/playground][r8-playground] to figure out how various coding patterns are optimized by R8.
+   * Build with `enable_proguard_obfuscation = false` and use
+     `//third_party/android_sdk/public/build-tools/*/dexdump` to see how code was
+     optimized directly in apk / bundle targets.

 [proguard-build-doc]: /build/android/docs/java_optimization.md
 [size-trybot]: /tools/binary_size/README.md#Binary-Size-Trybot-android_binary_size